mb0/xelf-old/DESIGN.md

 environments without unicode identifier support.

 Xelf will need to work in environment that are case-sensitive and case-insensitive.
-To address that cased names are usually used that will automatically be lowercased to its key form.
-All lookups in the resolution environment, map elements or object fields must use the key form.
+To address that, cased names are usually used for declarations and are then automatically lowercased.
+All lookups in the resolution environment, map elements or object fields must use lowercase keys.
 This way we do not have to use configurable casing rules to generate idiomatic code for the go target.

 Compound names that would use either CamelCase, snake_case or kebab-case depending on the